Drug Evaluation Committee 2017-56 Selection of Studies for Audit

 GCP Article 23, Paragraph 1, Guidance 4

-Audits of individual clinical trials are conducted after determining the scope and timing of audits of the sponsor, site, and other facilities involved in the conduct of the clinical trial, taking into consideration the importance of the trial to the regulatory authorities, the number of subjects, the type of trial, the level of risk of the trial to the subjects, and any problems found in monitoring, etc. The audit should be conducted in accordance with the following criteria.
-(2) The audit shall be conducted after determining the subject of the audit and its timing, etc.
+The audit of each clinical trial shall be conducted after determining the scope and timing of the audit of the sponsor, Investigator Site, and other sites involved in the conduct of the clinical trial, taking into consideration the importance of the clinical trial to the regulatory authorities, the number of subjects, the type of clinical trial, the level of risk of the trial to the subjects, and any problems found in the monitoring, etc. The audit of the clinical trial shall be conducted after determining the scope and timing of the audit of the clinical trial.
+(2) The audit shall be conducted after determining the subject and timing, etc. of the audit of the sponsor, the site and other facilities involved in the clinical trial, taking into consideration the type of subject, the level of risk to the subject and any problems found in monitoring, etc.

 The purpose of Guidance 4, Paragraph 1, Article 23 of GCP explains that for each individual clinical trial to be conducted, an audit shall be planned in advance focusing on risks and audits shall be conducted accordingly in order to ensure the protection of subjects and the reliability of trial data.